irsat000/CAI-Tools/README.md

 - Chat duplication doesn't work on Firefox because of Firefox's extremely strict WebSocket policies or whatever.
 It doesn't even give me error message

 # Feature List
+###### Saved Character (premium)
+You can save characters in different categories for easy access.
+You no longer need to scroll down to find a character.

 ###### Background Manager (premium)
 Activate or disable Main and Roleplay background however you wish.
 Roleplay backgrounds work with the message input, if you start with "##" and start typing for a keyword, it will search in your custom and starter roleplay background list keywords.
 Upon clicking on a keyword, it will change the background.
 You could create a huge library of your own.
 Image links are strongly recommended if you don't want delays or lags, try Imgur or other image upload sites.
 (Doesn't support legacy website.)
 ###### Font Manager (premium)